AkashTemburnikar/Sentiment-Analysis-ChatBot/README.md

 ⸻

-Future Enhancements
+9. Future Enhancements
-	•	Add offline/local sentiment model (VADER or TextBlob)
+	•	Add local sentiment model (e.g., VADER or TextBlob)
-	•	Add conversation history or user context
+	•	Implement conversation history or context awareness
-	•	Integrate intent classification (scikit-learn or spaCy)
+	•	Integrate machine learning intent classification (e.g., spaCy, scikit-learn)
-	•	Deploy using Docker or Azure Web App
+	•	Containerize and deploy using Docker or Azure Web App

 ⸻

-License
+10. License

 MIT License © 2025 Akash Temburnikar
-This project is for educational use.
+This project is intended for educational use and demonstration purposes.